Macrometacorp/docs/docs/account-management/apikeys/update-api-keys.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This section describes how to update API keys.
+This page describes how to update API keys.
 Once you log in to a Macrometa account, you can view all API keys that you have access to.
 If you have appropriate permissions, then you can also update them.

 <Tabs groupId="operating-systems">
 <TabItem value="console" label="Web Console">